 You need the adb tool.
 On Debian and Ubuntu, you can install the android-tools-adb package to get it.
 Otherwise, it is available in the platform-tools of the Android SDK.
 If you didn't install the SDK yourself, it should be in ~/.android-sdk.
 If adb is not present in the platform-tools directory, you can install it with:

+'''

-tools/android update sdk --no-ui --all --filter platform-tool adb install -r build/outputs/apk/dashkiosk-android-debug.apk
+tools/android update sdk --no-ui --all --filter platform-tool

+'''

 You can then install the APK on a device attached through USB on your computer with the following command: